anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 ---
-title: "Set Up Data Model"
+title: "Select a Data Model"
 author: "AnVIL"
 description: "This doc outlines how to select your data model, and additional required steps to arrange for ingestion"
 ---

-# Set Up Data Model
+# Select a Data Model

-> Make any changes to the [AnVIL Data Submitters - Setup Data Model - Markdown]( https://docs.google.com/document/d/1jzRCnDXSQ0-RRTUX9jjTaNchQXppx6Tely-MN_-aueI/edit) Google doc.

 After your dataset has been approved by the AnVIL data ingestion committee, you will need to set up and submit your data model.

 You can choose from one of two template data models and adjust to meet your needs.
 You’ll coordinate with the AnVIL data ingest team to facilitate this.

 You’ll end this step by completing an intake form to send the Data Model (in a data dictionary spreadsheet) and all the information the AnVIL team needs to set up your data workspace on the AnVIL.

 ## 1 -  Getting Started